SEI-R-4-26/Installfest_Mac/README.md

 ## Installing Homebrew

-Homebrew is a package manager for Mac Os.
+Homebrew is a package manager for Mac OS.
 It makes installing programs fast and easy.

-To Install Homebrew paste the following command into your terminal and hit the enter key:
+To install Homebrew, paste the following command into your terminal and hit the <kbd>return</kbd> key:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"